Wednesday – May 28, 2025

 1:30 p.m. – 3:00 p.m.

-FL ICMA Student Chapter Roundtable
+Florida ICMA Student Chapter Roundtable

 5:15 p.m. – 5:45 p.m.

-Connect, Collaborate and Caffeinate: Speed Networking for Local Management Professionals
+Connect, Collaborate, and Caffeinate: Speed Networking for Local Management Professionals

 5:30 p.m. – 7:30 p.m.